-Daniel Britton currently works on the historic Rideau Canal in asset management.
-He is serving his second year as President of UCTE Local 00061 and is committed to helping members navigate a unionized workplace.
+Daniel Britton currently works on the Historic Rideau Canal in Asset Management.
+He is serving his fourth year as President of UCTE Local 00061 and is committed to helping members navigate a unionized workplace.

 "This has been a long, tough round of negotiations, but we will achieve a fair and beneficial collective agreement for our members."

-Omar Murray is currently the Special Events Coordinator at the Fort Walsh National Historic Site in Saskatchewan.
-He started out as a private contractor until he was eventually rolled into the bargaining unit.
+Omar Murray is currently an Interpretation Officer / Special Events Coordinator at the Fort Walsh National Historic Site in Saskatchewan.
 He has spent 30 seasons working for Parks Canada as a tour bus driver, a guide, and a historic weapons supervisor.
 In addition to serving on the Parks bargaining team, Omar is President of PSAC local 40340, President of CUPE local 4754, and Vice chair of CUPE Education Workers Steering Committee for the province of Saskatchewan.